8 Essential Embroidery Supplies (List for Beginners)

 6. Embroidery Scissors

-Embroidery scissors are small, specialized scissors that get right next to threads and appliques to trim them.
-ANY different types of scissors are specialized for embroidery work.
+Embroidery scissors are small, specialized scissors that super close threads and appliques to trim them.

+MANY different types of scissors are specialized for embroidery work, such as double-curved embroidery scissors, duckbill applique scissors, and embroidery snips.
 You can learn more about the different types, plus when and how to use them in my best scissors for machine embroidery article.

 7. Temporary Adhesive